bottzo/Minimap_research/README.md

 ![Horizon](Docs/Images/horizon.gif "horizon: zero down")

 For FPS games we also have some with and some without minimap.
 As an example and curiosity, until the last Call of duty: Modern warfare, all Call of duty games had the minimap but this last one only displays the minimap on a reward from a killing spree.
+Other FPS that do not use minimap is [overwatch](https://segmentnext.com/2016/09/21/respond-requests-minimap-overwatch/ "Minimap on overwatch")

 ![COD_MW](Docs/Images/cod_mw.gif "COD_MW")